| Using Movies to Transform

 hardships as they rekindle their love and accept their very

+different expectations.
 Norma Rae: a young widow (Sally Field)

 rises above her impoverished circumstances and against stiff